SS Naramata: The role of SS Naramata

 Naramata would occasionally carry passengers (maximum 22) up or down Okanagan Lake, but she was mainly employed as a tugboat for the Canadian Pacific Railway.
-CPR tugboats not only pushed and pulled barges filled with valuable goods, but in the winter months they would often work as icebreakers, clearing the way for other larger and often wooden-hulled passenger ships.
+CPR tugboats not only pushed and pulled barges filled with valuable goods, but in the winter months they would work as icebreakers, clearing the way for other larger and often wooden-hulled passenger ships.
 Naramata would often run ahead of Sicamous with crew members leaving a cardboard trail as a way to mark the clear path.
 More commonly, however, was the barge service.
 CPR tugboats could push up to two barges at once, and with barges capable of holding up to ten railcars at one time this was no small feat.
 When transporting two barges, Naramata would be wedged between them from astern, resulting in a "V"-shape that allowed for easy maneuvering.
 Alternately, barges could also be pulled from behind the tugs.